-The net realisable value of inventories is calculated at the amount expected to be generated by sale of the inventories in the process of normal operations with deduction of selling expenses.
+The net realisable value of inventories is calculated at the amount expected to be generated by sale of the inventories in the process of normal operations with deduction of selling expenses and costs of completion.
 The net realisable value is determined allowing for marketability, obsolescence and development in expected selling price.

-The cost of goods for resale, raw materials and consumables equals landed cost.
+The cost of goods for resale equals landed cost.